HRM-009: Preventing and Addressing Discrimination and Harassment

 As used throughout this policy, “University” refers to the University of Virginia, including its Medical Center and the College at Wise.

-The University will not tolerate discrimination or harassment in the workplace, academic setting or in its programs or activities based on age, color, disability, family medical or genetic information, gender identity or expression, marital status, military status (which includes active duty service members, reserve service members, and dependents), national or ethnic origin, political affiliation, race, religion, sex, sexual orientation, or veteran status.
+The University will not tolerate discrimination or harassment in the workplace, academic setting, or in its programs or activities based on age, color, disability, family medical or genetic information, gender identity or expression, marital status, military status (which includes active duty service members, reserve service members, and dependents), national or ethnic origin, political affiliation, pregnancy, race, religion, sex, sexual orientation, or veteran status.
 This policy is intended to be consistent with applicable federal and state laws and state and University policies.
-The Office for Equal Opportunity and Civil Rights (EOCR) is responsible for enforcing this policy on behalf of the University and has complaint procedures available to do so.
+The University's Office for Equal Opportunity and Civil Rights (EOCR) is responsible for enforcing this policy on behalf of the University and maintains complaint procedures that offer options for informal and formal resolution.

-All members of management, supervisors, faculty and University, classified and Medical Center staff are responsible for successfully completing the University’s non-discrimination, anti-harassment, and anti-retaliation training at least every two years.
+All University employees are responsible for successfully completing the University’s online non-discrimination, anti-harassment, and anti-retaliation training at least every two years.

 - knowing and understanding this policy;

-- taking appropriate action to prevent discrimination and harassment;
+- taking appropriate action to prevent PADHR Conduct;

-- being receptive to concerns and complaints of discrimination and/or harassment;
+- being receptive to reports of PADHR Conduct;